Denis2054/Transformers-for-NLP-2nd-Edition/README.md

 [Contact me for any question you have on LinkedIn](https://www.linkedin.com/in/denis-rothman-0b034043/)<br>
 [Get the book on Amazon](https://www.amazon.com/Transformers-Natural-Language-Processing-architectures-dp-1803247339/dp/1803247339/ref=mt_other?_encoding=UTF8&me=&qid=)

-**Under the hood working of transformers, fine-tuning GPT-3 models, DeBERTa, vision models, and the start of Metaverse, using a variety of NLP platforms: Hugging Face, OpenAI API, Trax, and AllenNLP.A BONUS directory containing notebooks with ChatGPT, DALL-E, Speech-to-text/Text-to-Speech with ChatGPT. **
+**Under the hood working of transformers, fine-tuning GPT-3 models, DeBERTa, vision models, and the start of Metaverse, using a variety of NLP platforms: Hugging Face, OpenAI API, Trax, and AllenNLP.
+A BONUS directory containing notebooks with ChatGPT, DALL-E, Speech-to-text/Text-to-Speech with ChatGPT. **

 ## Getting started